vega-studio/deltav/docs/intro.md

 - Not a layout solution (Combine with d3 or your favorite library for easy amazing results!)
 - Not a complete game platform (Just makes everything you want to do EASY)
 - No sound handling
 - Does not force you to make great/perfect choices.
 But that's ok!
-Sometimes not great choices are what we're stuck with and we always need something to support us through our rough times!
+Sometimes not great choices are what we're stuck with, and we always need something to support us through our rough times!
 DeltaV will take on the weight of a bad set up and try to make your job easier!

 ---